IsasGithub/MB3_Fieldwork_AGB_Estimation/README.md

 ***Figure 3:** Linear relationship between NDVI and AGB values for Sentinel and drone images.*

+### AGB estimatiom
+#### Dividing data set in training & testing
+Splitting the dataset into training and testing subsets helps ensure the model's performance on new data.
+The training set is used to train the model.
+The model learns the relationships between the predictor (NDVI) and the target (AGB) variables.
+The testing set is used to evaluate the model's performance on new, unseen data.
+This helps assess how well the model generalises to data it hasn't seen during training.
+70% of the SSU points (with ground truth and NDVI values) are randomly selected for training, and the remaining 30% are assigned to testing.

 In this exercise we will investigate the relation of vegetation indices to above-ground biomass values over study area.
 We will perform multi-linear and random forest machine learning regression models in order to predict the AGB values based on vegetation indices as predictors.